pivorodrigues/devopstips/nginx.md

 [[Article] Understanding and Implementing FastCGI Proxying in Nginx](https://www.digitalocean.com/community/tutorials/understanding-and-implementing-fastcgi-proxying-in-nginx)

 - Nginx isn't able to embed its server side language processors.
-So, instead the, we need to configure a standalone PHP service named php-fqm, to which Nginx will pass the request for processing and then upon receiving the response, typically a html, returning that to the client.
+So, instead the, we need to configure a standalone PHP service named php-fpm, to which Nginx will pass the request for processing and then upon receiving the response, typically a html, returning that to the client.

 <p align="center"><img src="images/nginx-php1.png" width="500px"></p>